dymmond/esmerald/docs/en/docs/directives/directives.md

 ### Create app

-This is another directive that allows you to generate a scaffold for a possible app to be used within Esmerald.
+This is another directive that allows you to generate a scaffold for a possible app to be used within Ravyn.

 #### Parameters